JazBom/typewriter-room-UI/README.md

 # GENERAL

-# The Typewriter Room App - typewriter-room-UI (for client, see 'typewriter-room-API')
+# Typewriter Room App - typewriter-room-UI
+(for client, see 'typewriter-room-API')

 **Overview**